colabottles/toddl/src/content/blog/maine-lobster-run-2017.md

 date: 2017-09-04
 tags:
   - adventure
-layout: layouts/post.njk
+draft: false
 ---

 The trip entailed a five-day jaunt up the Maine coast starting in Kittery, Maine at Bob's Clam Hut who has one of the best lobster rolls in southern Maine.

-### I've Only Met Two Lobster Rolls I Didn't Like
+## I've Only Met Two Lobster Rolls I Didn't Like

 But they weren't at any place on the coast.
 They were at places that were inland, which is why I go to very few places inland to get a delicious lobster roll.